 1. Shrine of the Grotto of the Redemption

-The Shrine of the Grotto of the Redemption in West Bend, Iowa is a religious site centered around different scenes from Jesus’ life, which are represented by statues and other features.
+The Shrine of the Grotto of the Redemption in West Bend, Iowa is a religious site centered around different scenes from Jesus’ life, which is represented by statues and other features.

 The Shrine of the Grotto of the Redemption is near Dubuque, Iowa, and is made up of over $4 million worth of rocks and minerals.